CloudReactor/cloudreactor-aws-setup-wizard/README.md

 4) If run from an EC2 instance, the wizard should inherit permissions from the EC2 instance role (not tested yet)

-You may use these alternative Docker images instead of `cloudreactor/aws-setup-wizard` to get around rate limits or bandwidth charges:

-* From AWS public ECR: `public.ecr.aws/x2w9p9b7/cloudreactor_aws_setup_wizard`
-* From GitHub packages: `ghcr.io/cloudreactor/cloudreactor-aws-setup-wizard`

 ## Development